Gold Coast Highway

-Gold Coast Highway links the coastal suburbs of the Gold Coast in south eastern Queensland such as Miami, Mermaid Beach, Tugun, Bilinga to the Tweed Heads suburb of Tweed Heads West in New South Wales.
-At 39.6 km in length, the highway runs just west of Pacific Motorway at Pacific Pines to Pacific Motorway at Tweed Heads West.
-It passes through the numerous popular tourist areas including Surfers Paradise and Broadbeach, a commercial centre at Southport, residential areas, shopping centres and the Gold Coast (Coolangatta) Airport.
+Gold Coast Highway links the coastal suburbs of the Gold Coast in South East Queensland such as Southport, Surfers Paradise, Burleigh Heads and Tugun to across the border of New South Wales to the Tweed Heads suburb of Tweed Heads West.
+At 39.6 km in length, the highway runs just west of Pacific Motorway at Helensvale to Pacific Motorway at Tweed Heads West.

 It is characterised by a variety of urban landscapes, ranging from: